andrewhutzel325/DeveloperFacebook/README.md

 ## Getting Started

-If interested in testing the website, you will need to modify my current URI and githubclientId to your own personalized settings.
-This is located under DeveloperFacebook/config/default.json.
-Disregard the production.json, that is purely meant for deploying to heroku.
+If interested in testing the website, follow the instructions below.

 ### Prerequisites